 GSK recalls popular heartburn drug Zantac globally after cancer scare

-GlaxoSmithKline on Tuesday said it is recalling the popular heartburn medicine Zantac in all markets as a "precaution", days after the U.S. Food and Drug Administration found "unacceptable" levels of probable cancer-causing impurity in the drug.

-REUTERS: GlaxoSmithKline on Tuesday said it is recalling the popular heartburn medicine Zantac in all markets as a "precaution", days after the U.S. Food and Drug Administration found "unacceptable" levels of probable cancer-causing impurity in the drug.
+LONDON: GlaxoSmithKline on Tuesday (Oct 8) said it is recalling the popular heartburn medicine Zantac in all markets as a "precaution", days after the US Food and Drug Administration found "unacceptable" levels of probable cancer-causing impurity in the drug.

 Zantac, also sold generically as ranitidine, is the latest drug in which cancer-causing impurities have been found.
 Regulators have been recalling some blood pressure and heart failure medicines since last year.